Brownster/id3-tagger/README.md

 ## How It Works

 1. **Scanning**: Recursively scans the specified directory for MP3 files
-2. **Analysis**: Examines each MP3 file to identify missing genre tags
+2. **Analysis**: Examines each MP3 file to identify missing genre and year tags
-3. **API Lookup**: Uses the MusicBrainz API to find missing genre information based on existing tags
+3. **API Lookup**: Uses the MusicBrainz API to find missing genre and year information based on existing tags
 4. **Safe Modification**: Adds only missing tags while preserving all existing metadata
 5. **Reporting**: Provides detailed summary of all changes made

 ## API Integration

-The application uses the MusicBrainz API to lookup missing genre information:
+The application uses the MusicBrainz API to lookup missing genre and year information:

 - Searches recordings by artist, album, and track title
 - Returns the most popular genre tag found for the recording
+- Retrieves the release year when available

 ## Safety Features